Effective generation for foliated surfaces: results and applications: Introduction

 \section{Introduction}

 A central challenge in the study of the birational geometry of varieties is to understand the behavior of the pluricanonical maps

-as a function of $m$, for those varieties which have pluricanonical forms.
+as a function of $m \in \mathbb N$, for those varieties which admit non-trivial pluricanonical forms.

-We are interested in studying this question for rank one foliations on surfaces $(X,\cal F)$.
-Already for surface foliations, the problem of understanding, in full generality, the maps induced by the sections of $mK_\mathcal{F}$ appears to be quite a challenging problem.
+In this paper, we are interested in studying this question for rank one foliations on surfaces $(X,\cal F)$.
+Already for surface foliations the problem of understanding the maps induced by the sections of $mK_\mathcal{F}$ appears to be quite challenging.
 To remedy this issue, we instead consider a slight perturbation of this problem: namely, we aim to understand the behavior of the maps

 Along the way, we prove several new results on the birational structure of foliations in terms of the adjoint divisors $K_{\cal F}+\epsilon K_X$, $0< \epsilon \ll 1$.
-Considering adjoint divisors of this form is a natural approach to the study of foliated varieties, as it allows to apply some of the classical results on the positivity of the canonical bundle of varieties that may not hold if one just consider the canonical bundle of a foliation, cf.~\cite{PS16}.
+Considering adjoint divisors of this form is a natural approach to the study of foliated varieties as it allows us to apply classical results on the positivity of the canonical bundle of varieties that may not hold if one just considers the canonical bundle of the foliation, cf.~\cite{PS16}.

-Among other applications, these new structural results allow us to provide bounds on the automorphism groups of foliations (Theorem~\ref{thm_auto_intro}), bound the degree of curves invariant by an algebraically integrable foliation (Theorem~\ref{thm_degree_bound_intro}), and provide progress toward the construction of a moduli space of surface foliations (Theorem~\ref{thm_bdd_intro}).
+Among other applications, these new structural results provide bounds on the automorphism groups of foliations (Theorem~\ref{thm_auto_intro}), bounds on the degree of curves invariant by an algebraically integrable foliation (Theorem~\ref{thm_degree_bound_intro}).
+Finally, we also prove a boundedness results for generalizations of surface foliations of general type, that constitutes important progress towards the construction of a moduli space of this class of foliations (Theorem~\ref{thm_bdd_intro}).